How to Enable LAN Bridge with pfSense®

 - Navigate back to the Interface Assignments tab and change the LAN interface port to BRDIGE0

-- Note: At this point once the settings are saved the web interface connection will be lost.
+- Note: Once the settings are saved connection to the web interface will be lost.
 Swap the Ethernet connection to one of the optional ports(OPT1,OPT2) added into the bridge to regain access

 - Assign the port previously used as LAN to OPT3 and enable it as done in the steps earlier

-- Navigate back to the Bridges menu and add(Ctrl+Click) OPT3.
-Save
+- Navigate back to the Bridges menu and add(Ctrl+Click) OPT3. click Save

 - Navigate to System > Advanced > System Tunables

 - Select net.link.bridge.pfil_member and change its value to 0.
-Save
+Click Save

 - Select net.link.bridge.pfil_bridge and change its value to 1.
-Save
+Click Save

 - Click Apply Changes at the top